NSITF Spends N1bn on Victims of Occupational Hazards - THISDAYLIVE

 Onyebuchi Ezigbo in Abuja

-The Nigeria Social insurance Trust Fund (NSITF) on Thursday said that the Fund had so far expended over N1 billion to cater for victims of occupational accidents in the country.
+The Nigeria Social insurance Trust Fund (NSITF) Thursday said that the fund has so far expended over N1 billion to cater for victims of occupational accidents in the country.

-Nwagha, who represented the Managing Director and Chief Executive Officer of the NSITF at the function, said over N1 billion was spent in the past five years to treat workers who sustained injuries while performing their duties and to compensate others who were incapacitated.
+Nwagha who represented the Managing Director and Chief Executive Officer of the NSITF at the function, said over N1 billion was spent in the past five years to treat workers who sustained injuries, while performing their duties and to compenstate others who were incapacitated.

-“We have been doing a lot to cater for victims and we have paid about N1 billion as compensation to victims of occupational hazard in the last five years,” he said.
+“We have been doing a lot to carter for victims and we have paid about N1 billion as compensation to victims of occupational hazard in the last five years,” he said.

 The current management of the fund, he said, has made it a point of duty to ensure that any worker who gets injured while performing his or her duties is taken care of, admonishing that accidents should be prevented from happening.

-Nwagha also said that NSITF had taken care of hospital expenses of those workers who sustained injuries and had been hospitalised.
+Nwagha also said that NSITF had taken care of hospital expenses of those workers who sustained injuries and have been hospitalised.

-“When it comes to providing for those who got injured in the course of work, we have in last few months provided about persons who had their limbs chopped off with prostheses.
-We have also been paying claims and compensations to those who either got injured in their work place or when they were coming to work and they cannot get back to their optimal level.
+“When it comes to providing for those who got injured in course of work, we have in last few months provided for persons who had their limbs chopped off with prostheses.
+We have also been paying claims and compensations to those who either got injured in their work place or when they are coming to work and they cannot get back to their optimal level.

 “For those who lost their spouses in the course of work, we have also paid compensations to them.

-Nwagha listed sectors where risk of occupational hazard had been high to include; workers in the construction and manufacturing outfits.
+Nwagha listed sectors where risk of occupational hazard has been high to include; workers in the construction and manufacturing outfits.

-Nwagha explained that the aim of Thursday’s campaign was to create awareness and mobilise support towards preventing occupational accidents and diseases in all aspects of work.
+Nwagha explained that the aim of yesterday’s campaign was to create awareness and mobilise support towards preventing occupational accidents and diseases in all aspects of work.

 The awareness campaign saw NSITF workers embarking on sensitisation of various entities in the Federal Capital Territory, Abuja.